 Cell cracks

 PV cells are made of silicon so they are very brittle.
-Cell cracks are formed in different lengths and orientations in the substrate of the photovoltaic cells and, often, cannot be seen easily.
+Cell cracks are formed in different lengths and orientations in the substrate of the photovoltaic cells and, often, cannot be easily seen.
 Cell cracks can be caused during cell production or after finishing the production.
 The major sources for cell cracks are the packaging/transport and reloading of PV modules and the installation process in the field.

 Once cell cracks are present in a solar module, there is an increased risk that during operation of the solar module short cell cracks can develop into longer and wider cracks.
-This is because of mechanical stress [14] caused by wind or snow load and thermo-mechanical stress [15] on the solar modules due to temperature variations caused by passing clouds and variations in weather.
+This is because of mechanical stress [19] caused by wind or snow load and thermo-mechanical stress [20] on the solar modules due to temperature variations caused by passing clouds and variations in weather.